polkadot-fellows/RFCs/text/0001-agile-coretime.md

 A dispatchable `renew(core: CoreIndex)` shall be provided.
 Any account may call `renew` to purchase Bulk Coretime and renew an active allocation for the given `core`.

-This may be called during the Interlude Period as well as the regular Purchasing Period and has the same effect as `purchase` followed by `allocate`, except that:
+This may be called during the Interlude Period as well as the regular Purchasing Period and has the same effect as `purchase` followed by `assign`, except that:

 1. The price of the purchase is the previous `price` incremented by `RENEWAL_PRICE_CAP`.
 1. The Region is allocated exactly the given `core` is currently allocated for the present Region.